 Mode Of Examination

-Examinations Mode Options applicable for students admitted in Batch starting in July/Aug 2022
+Examinations Mode Options applicable for students admitted in Batch starting in July / Aug 2023:

-Semester 1, 2 and 3 have Mid-semester Examinations and Comprehensive Examinations for each of the course.
-These examinations are mostly scheduled over weekends.
-During these semesters, In addition to the mid-semester and comprehensive examinations, there will also be quizzes/assignments conducted online as per course plan which the students need to participate.
-In the Semester 4 (Final Semester), Student will be doing a dissertation (project work) as per Institution’s guidelines.
+Semester 1, 2 and 3 have Mid-Semester Examinations and Comprehensive Examinations for each of course.
+These examinations are mostly scheduled on Friday, Saturday or Sunday.
+During these semesters, in addition to the Mid-Semester and Comprehensive examinations, there will also be Quizzes/Assignments conducted online on the Learning Management System (LMS) as per the course plan in which the students need to participate.
+In Semester 4 (Final Semester), the student will be doing a Dissertation/Project Work as per the Institution’s guidelines.

-Minimum eligibility to apply: To apply, candidates must be employed professionals holding BE/ B.Tech. in relevant disciplines with at least 60% aggregate marks, and minimum one year of working experience in the relevant domain.
+Minimum eligibility to apply: To apply, candidates must be employed professionals holding BE/ B.Tech. in relevant disciplines with at least 60% aggregate marks, and minimum one year of working experience after the completion of the degree in the relevant domain.

 The programme is designed for highly driven and ambitious professionals who wish to prepare themselves for the emerging technologies in Automotive Engineering, and acquire skills in core technical areas such as IC Engines, Electric Mobility, ADAS to lead research and development projects in technology-driven automotive engineering organisations.